Full Charge and charging it overnight

 Don’t blow a fuse!

-One of the critical factors with e-bike batteries and their chargers is making sure you plug and unplug your charger right.
-You don’t want power in the charging brick when you’re plugging in or unplugging, thus turn off the power supply first and then plug in or unplug your battery.
-Doing this wrong could result in a broken charger, leaving you without a working e-bike, until you can get yourself a new charger.
+One of the critical factors with e-bike batteries and their chargers is making sure you plug and unplug your charger correctly.
+You don’t want power in the charging brick when you’re plugging in or unplugging.
+Thus, turn off the power supply first and then plug in or unplug your battery.
+Doing this incorrectly could result in a broken charger, leaving you without a working e-bike until you can get yourself a new charger.

 Use original battery charger